The la(te)st castoff continues to fix everyone's problems

 Permalink

 "I can split you from yourself.
-More specifically, I could cut you off of your emotions and instincts, keep them contained and at bay in a partitioned area of your mind.
+More specifically, I could cut you off from your emotions and instincts, keep them contained and at bay in a partitioned area of your mind.
 This would hopefully cut off your automatic flinches... but it would also sap you of motivation to do anything and ability to make choices.
 You would need to trust Tahir also, as it would take all of my attention to keep this partition up from within your mindscape."

 Permalink